mikeovu/Biketopolis/content/About/index.md

 - Members of IT and Operations leadership would like a centralized assurance platform to track assets and potential vulnerabilities.

 - Need this platform to be able to integrate with other cloud based services.
 Planning to migrate to Meraki to consolidate full networking stack to a single vendor.

+- We would like a solution with an open API that would allow our developers to make use of the gathered telemetry to be ingested by other 3rd party proprietary or analytics platforms.